mastodon/flodgatt/README.md

 used in production.
 Thus, you will need to configure the connection either env vars or a `.env` file if you intend to connect Flóðgátt to a production database.

+If you set the `SOCKET` environmental variable, you must set the nginx `proxy_pass` variable to the same socket (with the file prefixed by `http://unix:`).

 Additionally, note that connecting Flóðgátt to Postgres with the `ident` method requires running Flóðgátt as the user who owns the mastodon database (typically `mastodon`).